felixgeelhaar/temper/docs/prd.md

    Primary problem
    AI tools optimize for completion, not comprehension.
    Secondary problems
-   • Learners don’t know what to practice next
+   • Learners don't know what to practice next
    • Feedback is binary or generic
    • Over-assistance creates fragile competence Explicit anti-goals